Skip to content

 Creating a thinjail...

-Both jails start automatically on create.
-But there’s a routing problem: Bastille sets defaultrouter to 192.168.122.1 (the libvirt gateway on the host’s external network).
-The jails can’t reach that.
-They need the bridge gateway:
+Both jails start on create, but they can’t reach anything.
+Bastille sets defaultrouter to 192.168.122.1 (the libvirt gateway on the host side).
+The jails are on 10.0.0.0/24, they need the bridge as gateway:

 $ sudo bastille cmd web route add default 10.0.0.254